lejenome/lejenome.github.io/_posts/2014-11-04-syteup-creating-basic-plugin-segment.md

 ---
-layout: post
-title: [Syteup] creating a basic plugin, segment as an example
+title: (Syteup) creating a basic plugin, segment as an example
 ---

 Here, we will add Segment support to Syteup.